Shortcut Graphs and Groups: Introduction

 \subsection{Acknowledgements}

 The author would like to acknowledge Daniel T. Wise for many invaluable discussions throughout the course of this research and for his encouragement from its outset.
-Thanks also to Piotr Przytycki for a very detailed list of comments and corrections for a version of this paper included in the author's thesis.
-This research was supported in part by an NSERC Postgraduate Scholarship, a Pelletier Fellowship, a Graduate Mobility Award, an ISM Scholarship and the NSERC grant of Daniel T. Wise.
+Thanks to Piotr Przytycki for a very detailed list of comments and corrections for a version of this paper included in the author's thesis.
+Finally, thanks to the reviewer for a very thorough and detailed review.